volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 });
 ```

-**Important note:** Since the server sends text-only, we need to **stringify** it on the server-side and **parse** it on the client.
+**Important note:** As the server only sends text data, we have to **stringify** it on the server-side and **parse** it on the client.

-By default, if the connection between the server and the client closes, it is restarted.
-But it can be terminated using the **close** method:
+When the connection between the server and the client interrupts, it is automatically restarted.

+However, it can be terminated with the **close** method:

 ```javascript
 eventSource.close();
 ```

-When an error happens (network timeout or something), an **error** event is generated and we can listen for it:
+If an error occurs (network timeout or something), an **error** event is generated and we can listen for it:

 ```javascript
 eventSource.addEventListener("error", (error) => {